The Reef 2050 WQIP review

 • better reflect the connection between the catchment, the Reef and the community.

-Four phases of the Reef 2050 WQIP review are outlined below and further detailed in the flight path (PDF, 100.6KB) :
+Four phases of the Reef 2050 WQIP review are outlined below:

-1. Listening phase: we will listen to Reef communities about successes to date, key learnings, aspirations and concerns.
-Engagement activities include an open survey, information seminars and mini-workshops.
+1. Listening phase: we will listen to Reef communities about challenges implementing the current plan, opportunities for the review, successes to date, and future aspirations.
+Engagement activities included a survey, information seminars and workshops, which ran from May until September 2024.

 2. Drafting phase: we will work with Reef communities to draft new objectives, implementation principles and priority actions for the next Reef 2050 WQIP.
 Engagement activities may include surveys, workshops and interviews.